 1. Decide That You’re Going to Be Rich

-In order to be rich, you have to believe that one day you will be rich.
-Buffett once reportedly said, “I always knew I was going to be rich.
+In order to be rich, you have to believe that one day you will be.
+According to the Huffington Post, Buffett once reportedly said, "I always knew I was going to be rich.
 I don't think I ever doubted it for a minute."

 2. Start Saving at a Young Age

 By age 15, Warren Buffett had earned $2,000 delivering papers and selling magazine subscriptions, according to CNBC.
 He used $1,200 of his earnings to invest in a farm, forming a profit-sharing agreement with the farmer.

 The lesson?
 "Start saving money as early as possible, so that you get into the habit," said Brittney Castro, founder and CEO of Financially Wise Women.

 This is important whether you're saving to invest in a business or buy your first house.

 When Buffett was in high school, he and a friend bought a pinball machine.
 According to Biography, the pair put it in a barbershop and quickly earned enough to buy more machines and install them in other shops.
 The friends eventually sold all the machines for a profit of $1,200.

 If you want your fortune to grow, the best thing you can do is keep reinvesting it in your business.
 Of course, you can enjoy the fruits of your labor, but don't spend it all in one place.